 - Difficulty concentrating at work or on tasks

 - Short-term memory loss

-If you’re experiencing several of these symptoms regularly, consider scheduling an appointment with our team for a sleep test.
+If you’re experiencing any of these symptoms, consider scheduling an appointment with our Streamwood sleep dentist for an evaluation.

 Risk Factors for Sleep Apnea

-Anyone can develop sleep apnea.
+Patients of any age can develop sleep apnea.
 However, there are certain risk factors that have been associated with the disorder.
-The most common are:
+The most common include:

-- Males tend to have a higher risk of developing sleep apnea.
+- Gender (Men tend to have a higher risk of developing sleep apnea)

 Sleep Apnea Treatment Options

-A CPAP machine is a device with a fitted mask you wear at night to help you sleep.
-CPAP machines have been used for sleep apnea treatment since the early 1980s, and they allowed sleep apnea patients to avoid getting a tracheostomy to be able to breathe better.
+A CPAP (continuous positive airway pressure) machine is a device with a fitted mask you wear at night to help you sleep.
+CPAP machines have been used for sleep apnea treatment since the early 1980s, and they allow sleep apnea patients to avoid undergoing a tracheostomy to be able to breathe better.